Professional Practice 2 (Science) (11720.1)

 To enhance understanding of academic integrity, all students are expected to complete the Academic Integrity Module (AIM) at least once during their course of study.
 You can access this module within UCLearn (Canvas) through the 'Academic Integrity and Avoiding Plagiarism' link in the Study Help site.

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Successful completion of the professional experience placement is critical to success in the whole unit.
+Successful completion of the professional experience placement/project is critical to success in the whole unit.
 Students must make themselves familiar with the processes and policies of professional experience.

 Required IT skills